 Hypoparathyroidism is an uncommon condition in which your body produces abnormally low levels of parathyroid hormone (PTH).
 PTH is key to regulating and maintaining a balance of two minerals in your body — calcium and phosphorus.

-The low production of PTH in hypoparathyroidism leads to abnormally low calcium levels in your blood and bones and to an increase of phosphorus in your blood.
+The low production of PTH in hypoparathyroidism leads to abnormally low calcium levels in your blood and to an increase of phosphorus in your blood.

 Supplements to normalize your calcium and phosphorus levels treat the condition.
 Depending on the cause of your hypoparathyroidism, you'll likely need to take supplements for life.